Roatan Bay Islands, Honduras Travel Guide

 Economical way to travel across mainland.
 Companies like Hedman Alas offer comfortable services between major cities (e.g., San Pedro Sula to La Ceiba) for ferry connections.

 Mainland roads vary; some are good, others poor.
 Rural roads can be unpaved.
-Night driving is not recommended due to poor lighting and potential risks.
+Night it is not recommended to drive recommended due to poor lighting and potential risks.

 Sea travel is an important mode of transport to Roatan, especially from the mainland or nearby islands.